 - crm resource tracing does not work for Stonith resources.
 Stonith resources scripts are located in the following directory "/usr/lib64/stonith/plugins/external/" and various methods can be used to debug these various types of scripts (bash, perl, python).
 For bash scripts you can modify the script and use "set -x" to enable logging of every command executed and will be logged to SYSLOG and "set +x" to disable logging.

 - Resource tracing is only supported by OCF Resource Agents.

-- Enabling resource trace will trigger resource restart.
+- Enabling resource tracing will trigger a resource restart.
 Pacemaker will stop and start the resource in order to activate tracing.
-Same apply to untrace command.
+Same applies to the untrace command.